johnsie/johnsie/README.md

 I am a Software Developer at an insurance firm and  first year MSc Computer Science (Software Engineering) student.
 Apart from that I enjoy writing articles (on Programming, Machine Learning, Data Science, Productivity and Computing Tips) and contributing to open source.

 **My Interests**:
-- Software Development
+- Software development
-- Fitness and Distance Running
+- Fitness and distance running
+- Spending time with friends and family
+- Playing rugby

  **I am open to**: